Mary Stallard Purnell: Israelite House of David

-Religious practices focused on preaching, prayer, scripture study, and reflection.
-The group did not build churches or hold traditional services, nor did they observe a fixed Sabbath—viewing every day as sacred.
-Influenced by early Christian models, they lived communally, followed a vegetarian diet, and valued bodily purity.
-Mary framed vegetarianism as a spiritual imperative, writing in a letter:Israel are VEGETARIANS from the standpoint of not killing any of God's creatures, even to satisfy appetites and lusts.
+The community's religious practices included preaching, prayer, scripture study, and reflection.
+The group did not build churches or hold traditional services, and did not observe a fixed Sabbath, instead treating every day as sacred.
+Influenced by early Christian models, members lived communally, followed a vegetarian diet, and valued bodily purity.
+Mary described vegetarianism in religious terms, writing in a letter:

+Israel are VEGETARIANS from the standpoint of not killing any of God's creatures, even to satisfy appetites and lusts.
 Be ye clean that bear the vessels of the Lord.
 Israel shall measure up to that command, and 'present their bodies a living sacrifice'; Thou shalt not kill.
-The diet in Eden was a vegetarian diet.Celibacy was practiced, though marriage was allowed.
-Men kept long hair and beards; modest dress was expected, with women typically avoiding makeup and wearing their hair long.
+The diet in Eden was a vegetarian diet.

+Celibacy was practised, although marriage was allowed.
+Men kept long hair and beards.
+Modest dress was expected, and women typically avoided makeup and wore their hair long.

-The House of David faced ongoing controversy, especially over allegations of sexual misconduct by Benjamin.
-Complaints emerged as early as 1907, often tied to financial disputes.
-These intensified in the 1920s with two widely covered trials.
-Though Purnell faced accusations of rape and coercion, no criminal trial occurred, and some witnesses later recanted.
+The House of David was the subject of controversy, especially over allegations of sexual misconduct by Benjamin.
+Complaints emerged as early as 1907, often in connection with financial disputes.
+They intensified in the 1920s, when two trials received press coverage.
+Purnell was accused of rape and coercion, but no criminal trial took place, and some witnesses later recanted.
 In 1927, the group was found guilty of religious fraud in a civil case, though the verdict was later overturned.
-Media coverage, including sensational claims of a "sex cult", had a lasting impact on the colony's public image.
+Press coverage, including claims that the group was a "sex cult", affected the colony's public image.